shautvast/beejava/README.md

 project status: early stage
 * At this moment a complete compile cycle is guaranteed (unittested) for a really simple class.

+Code example below, but the API will change without doubt.

 ```
 BeeSource createEmptyClass() {
     return BeeSource.builder()